Temperature Dependence of the Magnetic Penetration Depth and Nodal Gap Structure of UPt$_3$ from Small Angle Neutron Scattering

-The form factor is calculated from the reflectivity, $R$, equal to the integrated intensity, multiplied by cos\,$\alpha$ (the Lorentz factor), divided by the incident neutron flux.
-In Eq.~1, $\Phi_{0}$=2.07x10$^5$T$\cdot$\AA$^2$ is the magnetic flux quantum; $q$ is the magnitude of the scattering vector of the reflection being measured; the gyromagnetic ratio of the neutron is $\gamma=1.91$; $\lambda_n$ is the incident neutron wavelength; and $t$ is the effective sample thickness which we have taken to be 3.9 mm -- the equivalent thickness of a uniform sample with the same width, height, and volume as our sample.
-The field dependence of our measurements of rocking curve widths, such as those shown in Fig.~\ref{RC}, do not show the sudden broadening at the B-C phase transition reported by Yaron \textit{et al.}\cite{Yaron_PRL_1997} All of our rocking curves are approximately 20\% broader than the resolution limit for our experiments.
-We also do not see a change in slope of the field dependence of $|h_1|$ at the B-C transition as reported earlier.~\cite{Yaron_PRL_1997} It is likely that absence of these effects can be attributed to the higher quality of our crystal and the oscillatory field procedure which we have used to overcome flux pinning.
+The form factor is calculated from the reflectivity, $R$, equal to the integrated intensity of a rocking curve multiplied by cos\,$\alpha$ (the Lorentz factor), divided by the incident neutron flux.
+In Eq.~\ref{IntegratedIntensity}, $\Phi_{0}=2.07$x$10^5\,$T$\,\cdot$\AA$^2$ is the magnetic flux quantum; $q$ is the magnitude of the scattering vector of the reflection being measured; the gyromagnetic ratio of the neutron is $\gamma=1.91$; $\lambda_n$ is the incident neutron wavelength; and $t$ is the effective sample thickness which we have taken to be 3.9 mm -- the equivalent thickness of a uniform sample with the same width, height, and volume as our sample.
+The field dependence of our measurements of rocking curve widths do not show the sudden broadening at the B-C phase transition reported by Yaron \textit{et al.}~\cite{Yaron_PRL_1997}.
+All of our rocking curves are only $\sim20$\% broader than the resolution limit for our experiments.
+We also do not see a change in slope of the field dependence of $|h_1|$ at the B-C transition as reported earlier~\cite{Yaron_PRL_1997}.
+It is likely that absence of these effects can be attributed to the higher quality of our crystal and the oscillatory field procedure which we have used to overcome flux pinning.

-In London theory, the form factor is related to the material properties through the magnetic penetration depth \lam.
-For an isotropic superconductor the form factor is given by,
+In the London theory the form factor is related to the material properties through the magnetic penetration depth \lam.
+The form factor for an isotropic superconductor is given by,